instantOS/instantos.github.io/youtube/filesearch.md

 The default file explorer in instantOS is gnome's nautilus.
 It comes with an excellent file search engine that can be accessed by just typing the search term with nautilus in focus or clicking on the magnifying glass in the top right.
-It searches recursively through the current directory prefering more direct matches that are higher up in the file tree.
+It searches recursively through the current directory preferring more direct matches that are higher up in the file tree.
 It can however slow down when searching through large amounts of files.
 For a faster option, see the instantSEARCH section below.